Aband0n/CookieEditor/README.md

-EditThisCookie
+CookieEditor
 ========================

 Description
 --------------

-EditThisCookie is a cookie manager.
+CookieEditor is a cookie manager.
 You can add, delete, edit, search, protect, and block cookies!
-Inspired by the lack of good cookie managers in Google Chrome, I developed this small, simple, and extremely useful extension that allows you to do anything you'll ever need to do to cookies!
+This CookieEditor is a fork of EditThisCookie and with Bug Fixed.

 * Delete any cookie
 * Edit any cookie